hannes-holey/hans/README.md

 ```

 ## Tests
-Run all tests with
+Run serial tests from the main source directory with
 ```
-python -m unittest discover tests
+pytest
 ```

 ## Examples